 - Bharatnatyam: Tamil Nadu

 Q 3.
-Out the given pairs, which of the following is incorrect?
+Out of the given pairs, which of the following is incorrect?

 - Sardar Patel Stadium: Ahmedabad